Calling Me Close, Grandma Whispered Her Final Words – On Christmas Morning, I Went to Fulfill Her Last Wish

 A teenager outside in the snow | Source: Midjourney

 I simply see life as a gift, too.
 We're here.
 We make our memories.
 We love.
 We grow.
 We learn, and then, we're gone, whatever or wherever that means.
-And hopefully, we leave behind a legacy full of love to those who loved us just as beautifully.
+And hopefully, we leave a legacy full of love to those who loved us just as beautifully.

 Here's another story: At my grandmother's funeral, I saw my mother discreetly slip a mysterious package into the coffin.
 When I took it later out of curiosity, I didn't expect it would unravel heartbreaking secrets that would haunt me forever.